Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 4.3 Federal Workers' Compensation

 The Federal Workers' Compensation Service (FWCS) of the Labour Program is responsible for administering the Government Employee Compensation Act (GECA).
-The Act provides compensation benefits such as medical expenses, treatments and wage replacement to federal employees for workplace injuries and occupational illnesses.
+The Act provides compensation benefits such as medical expenses, treatments, and wage replacement to federal employees for workplace injuries and occupational illnesses.
 Based on Service Agreements with the Minister of Labour, the provincial workers' compensation boards (WCBs) are responsible for the adjudication of workers' compensation claims for federal government employees, for providing benefits and services such as payment of medical expenses, wage replacement, and for facilitating return to work.
 Once claims are adjudicated, (WCBs) charge the Labour Program for claim related costs plus administration fees.
 The Labour Program recovers these costs from employers from which the claims occurred.
-Federal government employers must provide all of their employees with a safe work environment and deal with workplace injuries in a timely manner.
+Federal government employers must provide all their employees with a safe work environment and deal with workplace injuries in a timely manner.
 Where an occupational injury or illness requiring professional medical care (beyond first aid) occurs, employers are expected to report that injury or illness within three days of being made aware.
 Employees covered by the GECA have the responsibility to work with their employer, their WCB and FWCS as they submit their claim for compensation and work towards their recovery and reintegration back into the workplace.

 4.4 Labour Standards